Pines Lake, New Jersey

 Pines Lake has several community beaches on the lake and an active community life, centered on swimming, tennis, and sailing.
 One such beach is the Sunny Ridge Beach, at the foot of Sunny Ridge Road, which serves residents in the immediate vicinity.
 Catch and release fishing is offered to private association members.
 The lake is stocked with large-mouth bass, sunfish, and Northern pike, and is also home to channel catfish and yellow perch, among other fish species.
 The lake supports flocks of mallards, coots, swans and other ducks, herons, and waterfowl.
 On the weekend nearest July 4 each year a community celebration is held, including the "Baby" Parade—a costume parade for children walking, or on decorated bicycles, and on homemade floats—culminating in a beach-side picnic.
 Children living in Pines Lake are eligible to participate in the summer program, several weeks of supervised play and learning activities - such as swimming and sailing lessons - sponsored by the Pines Lake Association.
 Another large community event is the annual Lobster Bash sponsored by the Sailing Club which is always sold out.
 These and other events are held at the South Beach Pavilion, built in the 1980s.
 The local Pines Lake swimming team has a large following.

 The Pines Lake community is also the location of Laurelwood Arboretum, a 30 acre botanically diverse property.
 Laurelwood features woodland trails and gardens, wildlife, two ponds, streams and hundreds of varieties of rhododendrons, azaleas and other unusual species of plants and trees.
 Gravel paths wind and connect through the Arboretum, making it an ideal destination for hikers, runners, birdwatchers, plant enthusiasts and photographers.
 Once a commercial nursery, Laurelwood Arboretum is now maintained as a public park through a partnership between the Township of Wayne and the non-profit organization Friends of Laurelwood Arboretum, Inc (FOLA).

 Demographics

 Pines Lake was first listed as a census designated place in the 2020 U.S. census.

-As of 2020, the population of Pines Lake was 3,033.